 In the Karkonosze Mountains, south-western Poland, in the little village of Przesieka the 1.5 ha big private Japanese garden – Siruwia – is located.
 You will find a rich flora, several ponds, streams, and even a 6 m high „masculine” waterfall and a smaller „feminine” waterfall.
 Beautiful coloured rhododendron bloom in spring.

 The Japanese garden in Przelewice, Western Pomerania, is part of the arboretum which is one of the most valuable natural objects in Poland.
 The Japanese garden is almost 80 years old.
 Cherries and magnolias bloom in spring.
-In addition, see here you can the Japanese architecture: the arched bridge over a pond or a tiny cottage-tea pavilion.
-The trees growing around the this part of the arboretum provide an exceptionally mild microclimate: in winter it is not too cold, in summer the sun is not burning and the wind is moderate.
+You can see typical Japanese architecture: the arched bridge over a pond or a tiny cottage-tea pavilion.
+The trees growing around the this part of the arboretum provide an exceptionally mild micro climate: in winter it is not too cold, in summer the sun is not burning and the wind is moderate.

 Visit the small exotic Japanese garden of Edward Majcher